Ted Drake: Chelsea

 Within three years, in the 1954–55 season, Drake had led Chelsea to their first league championship triumph.
 In doing so, he became the first person to win the league title both as player and manager.
 However, Drake never came close to repeating the success.
-The championship-winning side was gradually broken up, to be replaced by the crop of youngsters emerging from the club's youth team, such as Jimmy Greaves, Peter Brabrook and Bobby Tambling, for whom Drake was an aloof figure.
-Thereafter performances and results were very erratic, leaving the club stranded in mid-table; an FA Cup loss to Fourth Division side Crewe Alexandra weakened his position at the club and a few months later, Drake was sacked early into the 1961–62 season.
+The championship-winning side was gradually broken up, to be replaced by the crop of youngsters emerging from the club's youth team, such as Jimmy Greaves, Peter Brabrook and Bobby Tambling.
+Thereafter performances and results were erratic, leaving the club stranded in mid-table; an FA Cup loss to Fourth Division side Crewe Alexandra weakened his position at the club and a few months later during the 1961–62 season Drake was dismissed.

+Later career

 After leaving Chelsea, he became reserve team manager at Fulham, where he was also assistant to the manager Vic Buckingham.
 In December he joined Barcelona as assistant to Buckingham, staying until June 1970.
-He later returned to Fulham where he became a chief scout, director and life president of the Cottagers.
-Drake died at the age of 82 on 30 May 1995.

-After leaving Chelsea, he became reserve team manager at Fulham, where he was also assistant to the manager Vic Buckingham from 1965 to 1968.
-In 1970 he joined Barcelona as assistant to Buckingham, staying until June 1970.
 He later returned to Fulham where he became a chief scout, director and life president of the Cottagers.
 Drake died at the age of 82 on 30 May 1995.